-Communications Fiji Ltd shares will go ex-benefit on April 14th.
-The record date will be April 19th and the dividend will be paid out April 27th.
+Communications Fiji Ltd announced a final dividend of 4 cents per share.
+This takes dividends paid out for the year ended December 31st 2021 to 8 cents per share (2020 4 cents).
+CFL shares will go ex-benefit on April 11th.
+The record date will be April 14th and the dividend will be paid out April 26th.